tilezen/vector-datasource/docs/layers.md

 * `riverbank` - polygon
 * `sea` - point, intended for label placement only
 * `stream` - line
-* `strait` - point, intended for label placement only
+* `strait` - point, intended for label placement only.
+With `tile_kind_rank`, see below.
 * `swimming_pool` - polygon
 * `water` - polygon

 Additionally, a `reservoir: true` or `alkaline: true` value can be present on the appropriate `kind=lake` features.
 Intermittent water features that sometimes run dry or disappear seasonally are marked `intermittent: true`.

+The kinds `bay`, `strait` and `fjord` are ranked by size and given a `kind_tile_rank` property that starts from 1 and counts up as the feature gets smaller.
+Note that the ranking is done on a "metatile", which means that each tile (of size 256px, 512px or other) won't necessarily contain the full range from 1 to N of `kind_tile_rank`s.

 **Gotchas:**